01life/MetaflowX/README.md

 - Verify database paths
 - Execute major pipeline steps

+> [!IMPORTANT]
-> ⚠️ **Important**: Before running, ensure that the following configuration files are properly set:
+> ⚠️ Before running, ensure that the following configuration files are properly set:
 >
 > - `nextflow.config`: general defaults, database paths
 > - `conf/modules.config`: tool environments and options
 > - `conf/base.config`: compute resources (CPU, memory)
 >
 > ✅ Match the `-profile` flag to your local compute environment.
+>
 > 💡 You can use `-profile slurm`, `-profile docker`, `-profile local`, etc.

 ⏱️ This test may take several minutes depending on system specs.

 ## 3. How to run